margonzalezfranco/margonzalezfranco.github.io/content/event/avatars-for-virtual-reality/index.md

 ---
-title: Avatars for Virtual Reality
+title: SXSW - Avatars for Virtual Reality
 abstract: Creating realistic digital humans has become a center piece for the take-off VR and AI.
 Current VR worlds are widely underpopulated, and that prevents us from realizing the true potential of this technology.
 Humans are